-MPD has adopted the Critical Decision-Making Model (CDM) (P&P 7-801) for decision-making when responding to situations such as those covered by this policy.
-Members responding to crisis situations should apply the following steps, which are encompassed in the procedures laid out in the policy:
+To maximize the likelihood of positive outcomes in all situations members encounter, MPD has adopted the Critical Decision-Making Model (CDM).
+(P&P 7-801) Members responding to crisis situations should apply the following steps, which are encompassed in this policy's procedures:

-- 1. Collect information.
+- 1. Gather information.

 - 2. Assess risks.

 - 3. Consider authority to act.

 - 4. Identify options.

 - 5. Act, review, reassess.